 Another way to work on categorization, would be to ask the child to label things we can find in the different rooms around the house.
 After you present all the rooms, and before you take the items out, you can tell the child something like "tell me 3 things that you find in the bathroom."
 As the child tells you the items, you take them out and let the child place them in the dollhouse.

 Here is a PDF file to work on categorization around the house.

 I also found this website that has tons of FREE worksheets to work on categorization as well.

-Furthermore, with this Learning with Yaya video and song, children can practice categorization of animals, clothing and body parts, by sorting, labeling, and identifying objects that do not belong.
+Furthermore, with this Learning with Yaya video, song, and "sing along" book children can practice categorization of animals, clothing and body parts, by sorting, labeling, and identifying objects that do not belong.

 Identify/use pronouns he and she: Children should be able to use pronouns he/she when they are approximately 2.5-3 years old.
 To work on identification, first we present the characters, just like we did with Mr. and Mrs. Potato Head.
 We say something like, "Here I have a boy, and here I have a girl!"
 Then, depending on how much prompting the child needs, you can say something like "Remember!
 For boys we say HE!
 For girls we say SHE!"
 Then, we ask the child to make the boy and girl do specific actions.
 For example: "She is going to sit on the chair," "He is going to take a bath."

 To work on use of pronouns, we can ask the child to tell us what the boy and the girl are doing as we play.
 Since children often tend to respond without using the pronouns, I always use the visual below to remind them to use "he" or "she" in their response (i.e. "She is sitting" or "He is taking a bath").
 Another trick, is to use the target pronoun in the question (i.e. "what is he doing?" instead of "what is the boy doing?")